Paving and gravel paths can quickly become colonised by garden weeds. Follow our tips on keeping your paths pristine and weed free, below.

 Tackle weeds quickly

 Always deal with weeds before they have a chance to release seeds.
-A single plant can produce thousands of seeds, all with potential to grow into new, seed-producing plants.
+A single plant, such as herb Robert, can produce thousands of seeds, all with potential to grow into new, seed-producing plants.
 Groundsel and hairy bitter cress, start flowering while still tiny, so be vigilant and remove them as they appear.

 Edge out lawn weeds